Week 2 - Structuring Data Pipelines

 Practice

-Assignment: A Clean Pipeline
+Assignment: Refactoring to a Clean Pipeline

 Gotchas & Pitfalls